rvtr/TDT/README.md

 A basic title manager for the Nintendo DSi supporting both hiyaCFW's SDNAND and SysNAND, modified from JeffRuLz's Title Manager for HiyaCFW.

 ## WARNING
 This can modify your internal system NAND!
 There is *always* a risk of **bricking**, albeit small, when you modify NAND.
 Please proceed with caution.

-This has *barely* been tested and should be used with *extreme caution*.
-Please always use with Unlaunch installed.
+Having Unlaunch installed is also strongly recommended as it will likely protect you if something manages to go wrong.

 ## Features
 - Install DSiWare and homebrew onto your hiyaCFW SDNAND and SysNAND DSi Menus
-- Delete system titles and others hidden from Data Management on SDNAND
+- Delete system titles and others hidden from Data Management
 - Backup and restore installed titles
 - View basic title header info